aprilvin25/Restaurant_Orders_Analysis/README.md

 1. How many months are in the dataset?
 2. What is the average price for each category (type of cuisine)?
+3. What is the average amount of customers who come in for each day of the week (for the 3 months of data)?

 ### Product Questions